Spring Garden Revival

 Lincolnshire Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching near Lincolnshire’s wetlands, streams, and conservation lands requires careful coordination with the local Environmental Commission.
-Properties within 10-25 feet of protected areas—such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District lands—must obtain permits and adhere to buffer zone regulations.
-Erosion control is critical on heavy clay soils, which are highly susceptible to runoff when bare.
-During the spring dethatching window (April-May), residents and contractors must also be aware of wildlife breeding seasons; visual surveys for nesting birds are recommended, and work may be restricted to protect ground-nesting species.
-For guidance on permit requirements, seasonal restrictions, and best management practices, contact: Lincolnshire Environmental Commission
+Dethatching near Lincolnshire’s wetlands, streams, and conservation areas requires careful coordination with the Environmental Commission or Sustainability Board.
+Properties within 10-25 feet of protected wetlands or forest preserve lands—such as those managed by the Cook County Forest Preserve District or DuPage County Forest Preserve District—may need permits and must follow strict buffer zone regulations.
+Erosion control is critical, especially on heavy clay soils prone to runoff when bare.
+During the spring dethatching window (April-May), be aware of wildlife breeding seasons; visual surveys for nesting birds are recommended, and work may be restricted to protect ground-nesting species in accordance with Illinois Department of Natural Resources guidelines.
+For permit requirements and environmental compliance procedures, contact:

 1 Olde Half Day Road, Lincolnshire, IL 60069